-The Butler Family
+The Levine Family

-As told by Maura and Christopher Butler
+As told by Pam and Jesse Levine

 When our first child was born, we were living in California.
 Shortly after she was born, I stopped working, and we decided to move into my parent’s home in Illinois.
 We had planned to stay with them for a short time, so we could save some money.
 But then Kate was born, and our plans changed.